anira-project/anira/docs/sphinx/contributing.rst

 ~~~~~~~~

 Which tests run when is defined in exactly four places, each the file CI itself
-consumes — read them there rather than in prose that could go stale:
+consumes (or, for the last, GitHub itself) — read them there rather than in prose that
+could go stale:

 - **Which legs run on a pull request vs the merge queue**: the ``"pr"`` flags in
   ``.github/*_matrix.json`` (one file per workflow; a row without ``"pr": true``